-With synchronous Python web applications, the servers can be max out with 10,000 simultaneous connections, and the users can have a bad experience with blocked or waited responses.
+With synchronous Python web applications, the servers can be maxed out with 10,000 simultaneous connections, and the users can have a bad experience with being blocked or waited for responses.
 To tackle such problems of synchronous web applications problems, developers prefer using Python asynchronous frameworks like Tornado.

 What is Tornado in Python?

-Developed by Bret Tylor for FriendFeed, and later acquired by Facebook and released as an open-source framework in 2015.
-Tornado was designed to solve C10K problem, in which a normal synchronous server gets maxed-out when more than 10K users get connected to the server simultaneously, which leads to function blocking or waiting.
+Developed by Bret Tylor for FriendFeed and later acquired by Facebook and released as an open-source framework in 2015.
+Tornado was designed to solve the C10K problem, in which a normal synchronous server gets maxed out when more than 10K users get connected to the server simultaneously, which leads to function blocking or waiting.

-But with Tornado asynchronous feature Tornado can handle more than 10k users simultaneously, which makes it a perfect Python framework for real-time update applications.
+But with Tornado's asynchronous feature, it can handle more than 10k users simultaneously, which makes it a perfect Python framework for real-time update applications.
 The complete Python Tornado is a composition of four major Tools

 The Tornado web framework includes

 AsyncHTTPclientfor server and client.

 tornado.gen, that help developers to write asynchronous functions code native to Python